hashicorp/terraform-provider-azurerm/website/docs/d/oracle_autonomous_database_regular.html.markdown

 * `vnet_id` - The ID to an Azure Resource Manager vnet resource.

-* `whitelisted_ips` - The client IP access control list (ACL).
+* `allowed_ips` - The client IP access control list (ACL).
 This feature is available for [Autonomous Database Serverless] (https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html) and on Exadata Cloud@Customer.
 Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.
 If `arePrimaryWhitelistedIpsUsed` is 'TRUE' then Autonomous Database uses this primary's IP access control list (ACL) for the disaster recovery peer called `standbywhitelistedips`.

 ## Timeouts